doismellburning/recipes/www/_main_meals/carbonnade-of-beef/index.md

 ## Cook's tips

 Alternatively, cook the carbonnade covered, on the hob, for 1-2 hours on a low heat, stirring occasionally.
 Take care not to let it boil.
-Finish in the oven as described in step 4.
-To freeze, make to the end of step 3, allow to cool then freeze.
+Finish in the oven with the baguette.

+To freeze, make to just before the baguette stage, allow to cool then freeze.
 Defrost in the fridge for 24 hours.
 Place the dish on the hob on a low heat and bring to a simmer.
-Add the croûtes and finish as directed in step 4.
+Add the baguette and finish in the oven.